dalibo/emaj/docs/en/rollbackDetails.rst

 If *session_replication_role* keeps its default value, enabled triggers to neutralize are just temporarily disabled during the operation.

-In a declarative partitionning context, it is possible to create a trigger on a partitionned table.
+In a declarative partitioning context, it is possible to create a :ref:`trigger on a partitioned table<trigger_on_partitioned_tables>`.
 As a result, each partition of the table inherits the trigger.
 There is no pratical issue with this on E-Maj rollbacks.
-If one wishes to let the trigger enabled during the rollback, it must be declared as such for each partition.